wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 <img src="https://www.nexmo.com/wp-content/uploads/2019/04/ngrok-1880.png" alt="" width="100%" height="100%" class="alignnone size-medium wp-image-28902" />
 Your local server now has a ngrok URL that can be used as your webhook endpoint.

-### Setting Up the Endpoint with Nexmo
+### Setting Up the Endpoint with Vonage

-The last step is letting the Nexmo SMS API know where it should forward the delivery receipts.
+The last step is letting the Vonage SMS API know where it should forward the delivery receipts.
 You can do so under your [API settings](https://dashboard.nexmo.com/settings) in the **Default SMS Setting** section.

 Set the default webhook URL for delivery receipts to `YOUR_NGROK_URL/receipt`, then `Save changes`.